-- the appeal is upheld and the disciplinary sanction removed - the appeal is partially upheld and a different disciplinary sanction is substituted - the appeal is not upheld and the disciplinary sanction remains - the appeal is not upheld and the disciplinary sanction is increased.
+- the appeal is upheld and the disciplinary sanction removed - the appeal is partially upheld and a different disciplinary sanction is substituted - the appeal is not upheld and the disciplinary sanction remains.

 The employee will be notified of the outcome of the appeal hearing as soon as possible after the hearing has been concluded.
 A note of the hearing will be shared with the parties involved.